October 13th - 27th, 2018

-Early breakfast before departure at 8:00am for a three-hour boat ride and then our private charter back to Tana.
+Early breakfast before departure at 8:00am for a 2-hour boat ride and then our private charter back to Tana.
 Upon arrival in Tana, we’ll have lunch.
-In the afternoon, take the opportunity to visit a nearby outlet to buy quality vanilla and spices to take home.
-Also nearby is a local craft market to get last minute gifts including petrified wood items.
-Day room at Relais des Plateaux or Sheraton Tana Airport (opening TBA) for guests departing this evening via Paris or overnight for guests flying home tomorrow via Johannesburg.
+Day room at Relais des Plateaux for guests departing this evening via Paris or overnight for guests flying home tomorrow via Johannesburg.
 Farewell dinner.

 Saturday, October 27 (B)